User Action Signing

 ## Backend signing flow using an asymmetric key pair

-Your backend can use a service account to call the Dfns API, but the service account will also be required to sign its sensitive requests.
+Your backend can use a service account to call the DFNS API, but the service account will also be required to sign its sensitive requests.

-When creating a service account, you will have to [generate a key pair](/guides/developers/generate-a-key-pair) and register its public key with Dfns.
+When creating a service account, you will have to [generate a key pair](/guides/developers/generate-a-key-pair) and register its public key with DFNS.

 The private key is used to sign the challenges.